menu

 Whittier East is a densely urban neighborhood (based on population density) located in Minneapolis, Minnesota.

-Whittier East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Whittier East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Whittier East neighborhood are established but not old, having been built between 1970 and 1999.
+Many of the residences in the Whittier East neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics